Corruption in Paraguay: Duarte presidency

 President Nicanor Duarte's measures to combat corruption during his 2003-2008 administration included increased penalties for tax evasion and other measures to increase tax revenue, greater oversight of government spending, and a crackdown on the trade of contraband and counterfeit goods.

 He also removed members of the Supreme Court after corruption allegations surfaced against them.

+Cartes presidency

 Present situation

-On Transparency International's 2021 Corruption Perception Index, Paraguay scored a 30 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Paraguay ranked number 128 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+On Transparency International's 2024 Corruption Perceptions Index, Paraguay scored 24 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Paraguay ranked 149th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.

-This ranking was an improvement from 2004 when the country was classified among the six most corrupt countries in the world and the second most corrupt in the Western Hemisphere.
+This ranking was an improvement from the 2004 Index when the country was classified among the six most corrupt countries in the world and the second most corrupt in the Western Hemisphere.
 The opposition, however, has claimed that anti-corruption efforts have not been far-reaching enough because they have not addressed the clientelism that is pervasive in Paraguayan politics or the dominance of the Colorado Party in governmental institutions.